 Most towns will also have a Tourist Information Centre (Visitor Center) which is invaluable for on the spot information.

-You can also pick up coupon books here (and in many petrol stations and shops) for money off attractions, shopping and restaurants.
+You can also pick up coupon books at Visitor Centers (and in many petrol stations and shops) for money off attractions, shopping and restaurants.

 On our first two trips, we stayed with friends and they gave us lots of ideas of where to go.
 Speaking to local people is the best way of finding stuff that’s not in the tour guides.
 Of course, once Americans hear that you are English you’ll strike up conversations wherever you go.